carlosp420/nymphalidae_diversification/MS.md

 Apocynaceae" (supp. mat.
 09) which are the main hostplants of the diverse Ithomiini butterflies and closest relatives [@willmott2006] and Danaini (Apocynaceae).
 We analyzed the data using BiSSE employing the Markov Chain Monte Carlo algorithm on the maximum clade credibility tree, taking into account missing taxa by using the parameter "sampling factor" (``sampling.f``) in diversitree.
 We also used constrained analyses forcing no effect of hostplant use on diversification and likelihood ratio tests to find out whether the hypothesis of effect on diversification has a significantly better likelihood than the null hypothesis (no effect).
 Due to computational constraints, we could not run BiSSE on the 1000 trees from the posterior distribution.
 However, we were able to run it on a sample of 250 trees.
+The records of *Vanessa* and *Hypanartia* feeding on Solanaceae [@scott1986; @dyer2002] might be erroneous and the might not be feeding on this plant family.
+We tested whether coding these two genera as not feeding on Solanaceae affected our results.

 ## Results

 ### LTT plot
 LTT plots of the 1000 randomly chosen trees, along with the maximum clade credibility tree, from the posterior distribution of trees from @wahlberg2009 are shown in Figure 1.
 This figure shows that the accumulation of lineages in Nymphalidae is congruent with a pattern of increase in diversification rate